“The idea of wilderness needs no defense, it only needs defenders.” – Edward Abbey

 - Safety considerations including poison ivy, sunblock, ticks etc.

-Much of the event work will depend on the location of the event, though some tasks may occur in our offices at 3860 N Long Lake Rd, Suite D.
+Work sites will vary depending on the location of each event, though some tasks may occur in our offices or at home.

 While not absolutely required, the following qualifications are helpful for this role